serbangilvitu/hugo-helper/README.md

 ```

 ### Commit your work
-Once you are happy with the way your site looks, you can commit your work, and deploy it to your website.
+Once you are content with the way your site looks, you can commit your work, and deploy it to your website.